-Records retention plans help companies to lay out and maintain guidelines for how long different types of records should be kept, and at what point a no longer necessary document should be destroyed.
+Records retention plans help lay out and maintain guidelines for how long different types of records should be kept.
+Additionally, at what point a no longer necessary document should be destroyed.

-Since space tends to be one of the major concerns for a paper document management system, a key aspect of the record retention program involves the destruction of documents once they reach the end of their retention period.
+Space tends to be one of the major concerns for a paper document management system.
+Furthermore, a key aspect of the record retention program involves the destruction of documents.
+This is only once they reach the end of their retention period.

 By adhering to a record retention and destruction program, you can help to maximize your document storage capabilities, as regular shredding and disposal of unneeded records will help to reduce office clutter and keep the remaining records organized.

 A record retention policy also adds some security to your program.
 Old documents that you may no longer need can still contain confidential information.
-In essence, when it comes to document retention, the less sensitive information you have still lying around the office, the less your odds are of these documents falling into the wrong hands.
+The less sensitive information you have still lying around the office, the less your odds are of these documents falling into the wrong hands.

 Implement an Audit and Accountability Program